 We also love the Bravo 3’s easy-to-use illuminated horseshoe dot reticle.
 This glass-etched reticle features BDC hash marks calibrated for standard 5.56 NATO loads.

-Although the Ruger AR-556 isn’t exactly the perfect tool for extreme distance shooting, this Steiner scope will help you milk every ounce of long range accuracy you can out of your rifle.
-Although you shouldn’t expect sniper-like feats of accuracy, the Steiner Model 5221 P4Xi can certainly help you put lead on targets out beyond 500 yards.
+Although the Ruger AR-556 isn’t exactly the perfect tool for extreme distance shooting, this Steiner scope will help you milk every ounce of long-range accuracy you can out of your rifle.
+You shouldn’t expect sniper-like feats of accuracy.
+However, the Steiner T5Xi can certainly help you put lead on targets beyond 500 yards.

-The 5221 P4Xi features a unique Special Competition Reticle (SCR).
-This illuminated, glass-etched FFP reticle provides 2/10-mil windage, 1/2-mil holdover lines, and 1/10-mil ranging brackets.
+The T5Xi features a unique Special Competition Reticle (SCR).
+This illuminated, glass-etched FFP reticle provides MOA windage and holdover lines with fine, sharp detail that is easy to see in any lighting condition.
 This highly detailed reticle helps you achieve the best precision shooting you and your rifle are capable of dishing out.

 Steiner also built this scope to endure rough handling and extreme conditions.
 It is milled from a single piece of solid, high-grade aluminum stock.
 It is completely fogproof and waterproof.
 It even survives being completely submerged to a depth of 33 feet.